Dog Anxiety: 7 Ways to Reduce Your Dog’s Anxiety5 min read

 Great for Travel, Separation Anxiety, and Confinement Anxiety

 Deley Naturals dog anxiety treats reduce everyday stress that shows up as barking, chewing, hyperactivity, and destructive behavior.

 …We discovered that Jack ( the new 2 yr male dog) was marking his territory throughout my house…I spoke with vets, trainers, no one could help or tell my why.
 Nothing stopped him.
 I decided to try these, and guess what.. no pee in the house for over a month!!
 Needless to say, I’m happy!

 Great for Car Travel, a Vet Visit, or as Dog Puzzle Treats

 The VetryScience Laboratories Compsure Soft Chews use key ingredients like Thiamine and colostrum to calm your dog and provide relaxation.

 We are on our 2nd bag.
 We have a dog that has been scared of his own shadow for over a decade.
 Nothing ever seemed to work, but we have taken him out a few times and he seems less nervous/scared of people walking by our vehicle.
 We can tell by the reduced barking…

 NaturVet Quiet Moments Plus Melatonin ($10.99 – Most Affordable):

 My Yorkie has extreme social anxiety…As soon as someone looks at her, she goes into a barking fit and cannot be calmed down…I bought these on a Tuesday, gave them to her before her vet appointment, and the vet seemed extremely impressed with how much more laid back she was.
-I didn’t know if it was just a fluke, so I tried them again before bringing her to the groomer that Thursday…45 minutes into the grooming, the groomer called me to tell me that Piper had been extremely calm, loving, and docile the whole time.
+I tried them again before bringing her to the groomer that Thursday…45 minutes into the grooming, the groomer called me to tell me that Piper had been extremely calm, loving, and docile the whole time.
 I was blown away.